gverploeg/Fraud_Detection-/readme.md

 - Logistic Regression
 - Random Forest

-Based on the precision (how many selected items are relevant), recall (how many relevant items are correctly selected), and f1-score (accuracy) we decided to move forward with our **Random Forest** baseline model and continue to tune the hyperparameters and feature matrix.
+we decided to move forward with our **Random Forest** baseline model and continue to tune the hyperparameters and feature matrix based on:
+> Precision - how many selected items are relevant
+> Recall - how many relevant items are correctly selected
+> F1-score - accuracy

 For our model, with Fraud = 1 (true positive) we want the highest recall score meaning we are correctly identifying all fraudulant transactions; however, if we are discussing cost relating to investigating transactions we also want a high precision score meaning we are reducing the number of false positives (falsely identified as a threat).

 **Logistic Regression**
 ![](images/log_reg_scores.png)